 The rider will not be allowed to start the phase until all items are provided.
-The competitor will be given time to obtain the missing equipment and re-present herself/himself.
-Her/his starting position may be moved to the end of the starting order of her/his level.
+The competitor will be given time to obtain the missing equipment and re-present themselves.
+Their starting position may be moved to the end of the starting order of their level.
 If the competitor is part of a pair, the starting position of the pair may be moved to the end of the starting order of their level.